TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

   ````
   docker build .
   ````
 * Verify Docker image was created.
-And note down image ID - you need it with ECR
+And note down **IMAGE ID** - you need it with ECR
   ````
   docker images
   ````